jessicaw9910/2021_nyc_mayor/README.md

 ## 2021_nyc_mayoral_webscraper.ipynb

 This is a Jupyter notebook version of the script above that will allow the code to be run in a web browser using Binder.

+To create a new CSV file using Binder, launch Binder by clicking on the button below.
+Then run the code block in the Jupyter notebook.
+A new CSV file will be avaiable in the working directory of the GitHub repository in Binder.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jessicaw9910/2021_nyc_mayor/HEAD)